bdaiinstitute/spot_ros2/examples/simple_arm_motion/README.md

-This is a simple example of using ROS2 to make the robot walk 1m forward.
+This is a simple example of using ROS2 to move the arm up and down and open and close the gripper.

 ## Running the Example